Intro

 Live streaming an event drastically increases its impact and helps your brand connect with people you couldn’t have reached before.
-This guide covers how to live stream an event in seven steps.
+Event attendees expect your event to have an online component so they can still participate remotely too.
+In this guide, we cover how to live stream an event step-by-step so you can expand and captivate your audience.

 Why should you live stream events?